Wyoming Whiskey Trip Reports

 Mid-June approach at the moraine above 10,000'

 A bootpack up the Lower Saddle's headwall is used until enough snow has burned off the headwall to make the Fixed Rope the better option.
-As with the Meadows' headwall, the snow on the Saddle's headwall can be
+The snow on the Saddle's headwall can be

 icy, grippy, punchy, and a sloppy mess all